 Are you going to X hackathon?
 Didn't I see you at Y hackathon?
 Hmm I should go to Z hackathon, shouldn't I?
 Hackathons have been around for 20 years, and a sizeable chunk of my college cohort still seems to be very interested in them.
 These competitions have morphed due to factors such as changing expectations and demographics.
-Hopefully this article can help people can see them at their current face value instead of what they used to be known for.
+Hackathons have turned into something that's very different from what they used to be.

-Hackathons have been changing over the years.
-I started doing them in 2015, during the time which my hackathon friends and I colloquially refer to as the end of the "Golden Age" of hackathons.
-At this time, the larger Canadian and American events (off the top of my mind: MHacks, Hack the North, Pennapps) were peaking in prominence and size.
-Hackathons were just starting to become mainstream for college students, and my friends and I were one of the lucky few highschoolers who got to attend them.
+I started going to hackathons in 2015, during a colloquial "Golden Age" of hackathons.
+Back then, the larger Canadian and American events (off the top of my mind: MHacks, Hack the North, Pennapps) were peaking in prominence and size.
+Hackathons were just starting to become mainstream for college students, and my friends and I were one of the lucky few highschoolers who got to attend them this early.

 This recap video for MHacks V shows what the energy and atmosphere was like back then: